Shake every time

 Suspensions separate as they sit.
 A good shake before each dose keeps every mL the same strength.

 Your dose is measured in mL with the oral syringe provided.
-Household spoons are not accurate — do not use them.
+Household spoons vary too much — do not use them.

 Compounded liquids are made at a specific strength (mg per mL) that may differ from any commercial version.
 If you refill elsewhere or visit a hospital, bring the bottle so the concentration is known.